Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “Would you mind?
 His back ain’t as good as it was…”

 Sam returned, having obviously washed himself up and found a clean shirt.
 “My back’s fine!” he objected.
-Adam could believe it---the room was dotted here and there with the evidence of his time in the Regiment, and he’d obviously kept up his fitness since those days.
+Adam could believe it - the room was dotted here and there with the evidence of his time in the Regiment, and he’d obviously kept up his fitness since those days.
 He filled out his shirts, and in most other company he would probably have been the strongest man in the room.

 “It’ll go quicker, though.
 More time to eat beef!”